frenchie16/frenchie16.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer living in San Francisco.
-I studied Computer Science at [WPI](http://wpi.edu/) and currently work for [Apple](http://apple.com).
+I live in San Francisco.
+I ride bikes for fun and write software for money.

 ### Contact

-You can reach me at <me@johnfren.ch> or use any of the social media links below.
+You can reach me at <me@johnfren.ch>.

-If you need to contact me securely, you can verify my identity and obtain my PGP public key from my Keybase [profile](https://keybase.io/jdfrench/).